cedar-policy/rfcs/text/0027-record-as-map.md

     action == Action::"GetList",
     resource in Application::"TinyTodo"
 ) when {
-    resource.timeboxes.any(
+    resource.timeboxes.any? (
         it.user == principal &&
         it.start >= context.now &&
         it.end < context.now
     )
 }
 ```
+Unfortunately, the accepted RFC 21's `any?` is too simple for either of these use-cases.
+The simple `any?` provides no binding variable `it`, which is needed to reference elements of the key/value in separate subexpressions.

 ### Non-dynamic attributes

-We considered adding a `map` type, but not generalizing the syntax for `has` and for attribute projection to allow member expressions; i.e., we would still require them to be string literals or identifiers.
+We could add a `map` type but not generalize the syntax for `has` and for attribute projection to allow member expressions; i.e., we would still require them to be string literals or identifiers.
 Doing so does not add any expressive power, as it means that you can use records and enumerate all of the possible keys as optional attributes.

 However, it might still be useful for applications that are creating policies on the fly as part of the business logic, in which case updating the schema may be impractical.
+We could support non-dynamic member expressions now and add dynamic ones later, to ensure they are needed.

 ### Combined records/maps